microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 | ERROR_WRITE_VERIFY    | 0x0B     | The memory written to the row does not match the internal copy of the data.

 ## Summary
-The PIC16F15244 family is perfect for building intelligent and flexible I/O expanders that can enable feature rich systems that can do more with fewer parts.
+This code example demonstrated using the PIC16F15244 family of devices to create a highly configurable I/O expander which can be used to create feature rich systems and designs easily.